awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 Default DHCP options set: AmazonProvidedDNS

 **domain\-name**
 The domain name for your instances\.
 You can specify a custom domain name \(for example, `example.com`\)\.
 This value is used to complete unqualified DNS hostnames\.
 For more information about DNS hostnames and DNS support in your VPC, see [Using DNS with your VPC](vpc-dns.md)\.
-If you specify a custom domain name, you must set `domain-name-servers` to a custom DNS server\.
+When you use a custom domain name, you only need to specify a custom domain\-name server if the custom domain is hosted on customer\-managed DNS servers\. you use Amazon Route 53 private hosted zone associated with the same VPC, then you can use [AmazonProvidedDNS](#AmazonDNS)\.
 Some Linux operating systems accept multiple domain names separated by spaces\.
 However, other Linux operating systems and Windows treat the value as a single domain, which results in unexpected behavior\.
 If your DHCP options set is associated with a VPC that has instances with multiple operating systems, specify only one domain name\.
 Default DHCP options set: For `us-east-1`, the value is `ec2.internal`\.
 For other Regions, the value is *region*\.compute\.internal \(for example, `ap-northeast-1.compute.internal`\)\.
 To use the default values, set `domain-name-servers` to AmazonProvidedDNS\.